This document gives a short description of the APIs that EnergyDataDK makes available to the user.

 client = mqtt.Client(client_id='<your client_ID name>')

-# NOTE!
-Above works on paho version less than 2.0.0.
-If you use paho ver.
+# If you use paho ver.
 2 or later, you need to specify call-back version.
 E.g.:

 # client = mqtt.Client(client_id='myclient', callback_api_version=mqtt.CallbackAPIVersion.VERSION1)